a11yproject/a11yproject.com/src/posts/2020-08-20-an-indepth-guide-to-aria-roles.md

 #### Dialog role example

-A `dialog` is an application window that separates certain content or UI from the rest of the page.
+A `dialog` is a window that separates certain content or UI from the rest of the page.
 Like the `alertdialog` role, elements within the `dialog` can receive focus.
-Unlike the `alertdialog` however, `dialog`s may or may not allow interaction with content outside the dialog i.e. modal or non-modal.
+While `alertdialog`s are more often than not modal (confining a user's interaction to the contents of the alert dialog until it is dismissed), a standard `dialog` can be modal or not.
+When not modal, people may be able to interact with the contents of the dialog, as well as the primary content of the page, freely.

 ```html
 <div role="dialog">